marcelotduarte/cx_Freeze/doc/src/development/code_layout.rst

     :mod:`cx_Freeze.util`.
 Functions are used only on Windows.

 * ``doc/`` - The Sphinx documentation.
-* ``initscripts/`` - Python scripts which set up the interpreter to run from frozen code, then load the code from the zip file and set it running.
 * ``samples/`` - Examples of using cx_Freeze with a number of common modules.